Shark Navigator Vacuums Review

 - Yearly Expenses: $20

-- This estimate assumes you buy genuine Shark filters and replace the HEPA Filter once per year.
+- This estimate assumes you buy genuine Shark vacuum filters and replace the HEPA once per year.

 - Everyone’s vacuuming needs are different.
 If you find washing the filter over the course of a year doesn’t affect the vacuum’s performance then you can reduce the ongoing cost of filters.

-Currently, the Shark Navigator ZU560-562 models are the leading Navigator vacuums.
-They are the only Shark Navigator vacuums that come with the Zero-M cleaner head.
+Currently, the Shark ZU560-562 models are the leading Navigator vacuums.
+They are the only Navigator vacuums that come with the Zero-M vacuum head.

 Shark’s new APEX series is taking the spotlight these days, so we’re not sure if Shark will continue to refresh the Navigator series.
 The current trend seems to be towards compact and stick vacuums, and the ZU562 fits that bill.